Sibling rivalry (animals): Siblicide

 Siblicide is a consequence of sibling rivalry, and its occurrence may be due to a variety of factors, such as food shortages and limited parental care.
 Killing a sibling could be advantageous for an animal because it monopolizes more resources through the elimination of a competitor.
 Moreover, there are different types of siblicide.
 For example, obligate siblicide is the unconditional killing of a sibling.
 In species of birds that exhibit this behavior, the larger chick commits the act of siblicide.
 On the other hand, facultative siblicide refers to situations in which the death of a sibling does not always occur, but is usually motivated by environmental factors such as limited resources.
 Facultative siblicide is exhibited by the previously discussed case of the blue-footed booby (Sula nebouxii).
 In this species, senior chicks may sometimes eliminate siblings when there are food shortages.
 During these shortages, chicks exhibit higher levels of pecking, but this aggression decreases when food levels are brought back to sufficient levels.

 In some species, parents have evolved behaviors to take advantage of siblicide to increase their own fitness.
 For example, the laughing gull exhibits asynchronous hatching patterns in order to cut parental losses.
 In this species, birds that lay their eggs at different times produce, on average, a larger number of fledglings per nest in comparison to birds with synchronous hatches.
 Staggered hatching creates chicks in different stages of growth.
 Older, and thus larger, chicks kill their younger siblings, reducing brood size and allowing the parent to concentrate efforts when food is scarce.
 Once the brood is reduced, sibling rivalry decreases because there are fewer competitors, benefitting the surviving offspring.
 This also benefits the parents by minimizing unproductive parental investment in offspring that are unlikely to be successful.
 This is especially advantageous during food shortages when parents are unable to adequately feed all offspring.

 Spotted hyena sibling aggression

 Spotted hyenas interacting aggressively.
 Siblicide in this species is facultative, and it is triggered when competition increases due to limited resources.

 Siblicide has also been noted in mammalian species.
 For instance, spotted hyenas (Crocuta crocuta) have been known to exhibit facultative siblicidal behavior.
 Intense sibling aggression begins only a few minutes after birth and then continues for a few days.
-The function of sibling aggression is to establish and maintain rank relationship between litter mates, but this aggression does not always lead to sibling death.
+The function of sibling aggression is to establish and maintain rank relationships between litter mates, but this aggression does not always lead to sibling death.
 However, during periods of intense feeding competition, aggression can escalate to siblicide.
 Spotted hyena aggression demonstrates how facultative siblicide can be triggered by environmental factors.